 Tequila and mezcal come from agave plants grown in Mexico.
 The sprit is often made by artisan distillers who have crafted tequila and mezcal as a family business for generations.
 There are slight variations in how tequila and mezcal are made, and they do have flavor differences, but you'll often find them used interchangeably in uniquely Mexican drinks.

 The margarita is arguably the most popular tequila cocktail around.
-A classic margarita is a tequila sour made with equal parts lime juice and agave syrup with two parts of tequila.
+A classic margarita is a tequila sour made with equal parts lime juice and agave syrup or orange liqueur with two parts of tequila.
 It's shaken and served on the rocks in a rocks glass or strained and served straight up in a chilled cocktail glass rimmed with salt.
 As with daiquiris, the versatility of the base spirit has led to a number of variations on the classic, often frozen and blended with fruit flavors, such as the watermelon margarita.

 More Tequila and Mezcal Cocktails